NeoVintageous/NeoVintageous/README.md

     " Scroll down using shift-enter
     nmap <S-cr> <C-d>

-Read more about mappings in the [Vim main help file](https://neovim.io/doc/user/map.html).
+Read more about mappings and the .vimrc file in the [Vim main help file](https://neovim.io/doc/user/map.html).

 ### Modeline